Policy and Procedure Name:

 of Overpaid Compensation policies for additional information.

-6. Claims services
+6. Claims Services

 staff shall pay multiple scheduled loss compensation awards for multiple body